Hazelcast IMDG Enables Open Government to Meet Peak Web Demand

 Office of the Revenue Commissioners (Irish Tax Office)

-Using Hazelcast the Irish Tax Office have met their SLAs.
-They have scaled their system using more than 300 nodes of Hazelcast IMDG.
+Using Hazelcast IMDG the Irish Tax Office have met their SLAs.
+They have scaled their system using more than 300 nodes of Hazelcast IMDG as total in-memory platform across all of their applications.